-I strongly believe that taking the educational aspect of investing in your own hands can turn you into a smarter investor overall.
-Remember too that despite being idiot proof, you shouldn’t be an idiot with your money.
+You don’t need to know a lot about the stock market to start micro investing, but I strongly believe that taking the educational aspect of investing into your own hands can turn you into a smarter investor overall.
+And remember, despite being idiot proof, you shouldn’t be an idiot with your money.

 Those small amounts of money are still money… real money… so if you’re going to choose any of these micro investing platforms, work on growing your knowledge of the market overall.

-Unlike traditional brokerages who offer a variety of account options, micro investing isn’t going to have everything you need.
-They also lack the tax-deferred options you’ll see in things like a Roth IRA.
+Unlike traditional brokers who offer a variety of account options, micro investing isn’t going to have everything you need.
+Some of them even lack the tax-deferred options you’ll see in things like a Roth IRA.